 Church Growth isn’t about tactics and campaigns.
 Those things are important, but they are not all-important.
 Or even most-important.
 After all, a church is a spiritual enterprise.

 If you want to reach people in your community and invite them to church, start praying for them by name.
 Find a way to collect names and find creative ways to pray for people.
+We’ve seen churches invite members to write names of their friends on the wall of the church.
+We’ve seen churches find creative ways to keep people in their prayers.

 #5 – Connect Sunday Attendance to Social Media